coleblu84/se_project_coffeeshop/README.md

 - best understand animation and how to use it.
 - get a better understanding of @keyframes.
 - keep working on feeling comfortable on building the HTML

-- Responsive layout that adapts to different screen sizes (mobile, tablet, desktop)
-- Interactive reservation form with custom styling
-- Organized menu section displaying coffee drinks and pastries
-- Social media integration in the footer for community engagement
-- Custom CSS animations and hover effects